metabase/metabase/docs/administration-guide/databases/postgresql.md

 ### SSL root certificate (PEM)

 If you set the SSL Mode to either "verify-ca" or "verify-full", you'll need to specify a root certificate (PEM).
-You have the option of using a **Local file path** or an **Uploaded filed path**.
+You have the option of using a **Local file path** or an **Uploaded file path**.
 If you're on Metabase Cloud, you'll need to select **Uploaded file path** and upload your certificate.

 ### Authenticate client certificate

 #### SSL Client Certificate (PEM)

-You have the option of using a **Local file path** or an **Uploaded filed path**.
+You have the option of using a **Local file path** or an **Uploaded file path**.
 If you're on Metabase Cloud, you'll need to select **Uploaded file path** and upload your certificate.

 #### SSL Client KEY (PKCS-8/DER or PKCS-12)

-Again, you have the option of using a **Local file path** or an **Uploaded filed path**.
+Again, you have the option of using a **Local file path** or an **Uploaded file path**.
 If you're on Metabase Cloud, you'll need to select **Uploaded file path** and upload your certificate.

 You'll also need to input your **SSL Client Key Password**.